 at the Hayden Bridge filtration plant.

-hours a day – year round – for drinking, fire protection, showers, cooking and keeping
+Eugene residents rely on safe, clean water for drinking, fire protection, showers, cooking and keeping

 clean, clear water drawn from the mountain-fed McKenzie River.
 Few community members are aware,

 To address reliability concerns, EWEB is undertaking a Water Reliability Initiative – a comprehensive

 approach to minimizing the risk of a prolonged water service interruption.
 It includes maintaining and improving

 the water system infrastructure, as well as developing alternative sources of drinking water.